-In order to provide a method that gives good measurement reproducibility, this part of ISO 28927 adopts a procedure for testing impact and impulse machines using a test device based on break blocks acting on the outer diameter of a test socket, and a free running test for other machines.
+In order to provide a method that gives good measurement reproducibility, this part of ISO 28927 uses a working process where the machine is used to cut sheet metal.
+It is important that the sheet metal have good support and that the punches and shear blades used be in good condition.
 The procedures of ISO 5349 are required whenever exposure at the workplace is to be assessed.

 The values obtained are type-test values intended to be representative of the average of the upper quartile of typical vibration magnitudes in real-world use of the machines.
 However, the actual magnitudes will vary considerably from time to time and depend on many factors, including the operator, the task and the inserted tool or consumable.
 The state of maintenance of the machine itself might also be of importance.
 Under real working conditions the influences of the operator and process can be particularly important at low magnitudes.
-It is therefore not recommended that emission values below 2,5 m/s2 be used for estimating the vibration magnitude under real working conditions In such cases, 2,5 m/s2 is the recommended vibration magnitude for estimating the machine vibration.
+It is therefore not recommended that emission values below 2,5 m/s be used for estimating the vibration magnitude under real working conditions.
+In such cases, 2,5 m/s is the recommended vibration magnitude for estimating the machine vibration.

-If accurate values for a specific work place are required, then measurements (according to ISO 5349) in that work situation could be necessary.
+If accurate values for a specific work place are required, then measurements (according to ISO 5349) in that work situation may be necessary.
 Vibration values measured in real working conditions can be either higher or lower than the values obtained using this part of ISO 28927.